skills-mcp/skills-mcp/docs/spec.md

 This design keeps the MCP server focused and simple while leveraging the full power of modern AI agents.

-While Claude has native Skills support, the Skills MCP Server enables:
+While Claude has native Skills support, the Skills MCP enables:

 - **Universal agent compatibility**: Any agent with MCP support can access skills
 - **Unified skill management**: Single skills folder works across all agents and platforms